ReCodEx/api/README.md

    `app/config/config.local.neon` (for an example, see `app/config/config.local.neon.example`)
    do not forget to set the database configuration, especially the credentials.
-4. Setup the database schema by running `php www/index.php migrations:migrate`
+4. Setup the database schema by running `bin/console migrations:migrate`

 ### Post-Install

-You may optionally fill the database with initial values by running `php www/index.php db:fill init`, after this database will contain:
+You may optionally fill the database with initial values by running `bin/console db:fill init`, after this database will contain:
 * Instance with administrator registered as local account with credentials username: `admin@admin.com`, password: `admin`
 * Runtime environments which ReCodEx can handle
 * Default single hardware group which might be used for workers